HaitaiNg/Education/GoRuck/README.md

 - I designed this flag such that the length can be easily extended or reduced.
 To add length, attach EMT additional conduit pipes.
-- I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so when I bump into shit I have a lower probability of scratching or denting whatever hits this pole.
+- I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with medical tape, so I have a lower probability of scratching or denting whatever hits this pole.
 - The Stainless Steel Spring Lake can be replaced by any standard carabiner that can fit thru the holes of the flag.
 Most flags have the two holes on the left side of the flag,